 We can seek to prove that we can have useful facts about of the types of knowledge by finding the places where the realms of knowledge “cross forks“, like we did with logic and empirical data with F=ma, and this will theoretically allow us to confirm aspects of the more elusive non-empirical ethics and metaphysics… but that subject is secondary to this introduction (especially given the history of moral philosophy, which shows us these questions are still generally unanswered and to what degree they are answered the answer is “we can’t prove facts about pure philosophy”).

-Without further ado, synthesizing all the above works, we can say these terms can reasonably be placed into a model like this.
+Synthesizing all the above, we can say these terms can reasonably be placed into the model we offered above.

 |Moral Philosophy (sphere of facts about ideas)||Ethics (Philosophy-in-Action)||Metaphysics (Pure Philosophy)|

 - Physics: Is that which is.
 It is detectable with the senses (or theoretically with measuring technologies).
-The study of the purely physical was once called naturally philosophy and now is called “the natural sciences” (i.e. not only Einstein‘s physics, but natural science; the knowledge of all things physical).
+The study of the purely physical was once called natural philosophy and now is called “the natural sciences” (i.e. not only Einstein‘s physics but natural science; the knowledge of all things physical).

 - Ethics: Is that which ought to be, applied to the physical (like when a judge or lawyer acts upon the law).
-It is what separates a human from reptiles.
-It is free-will, it is action.
+It is what separates a human from a reptile(? – something that acts only on impulse, instinct, or preprogrammed action in other words).
+It is free will, it is action.
 It is what we call ethics and law.
 All the practical moral sciences.

 TIP: Note that “logically” one can make a case that we can’t confirm facts about pure philosophy empirically (even if we can have a metaphysical “Synthetic a priori”, we can’t prove it).
 This is the stance Kant takes, he doesn’t think we can create a discipline out of the metaphysical “Synthetic a priori” knowledge because it can’t be tested empirically, but he does believe that we can know facts about pure philosophy.
 I tend to think there should be some theoretical way to indirectly prove metaphysical “Synthetic a priori” knowledge (by crossing forks with ethics, logic, and physics)… but that is probably out of scope for this article.